 I hope you’ve found this useful.

-Like I said, I don’t mind my time provided you get something out of it and improve your ‘game’.
+Like I said, I don’t mind giving you my time provided you get something out of it and improve your ‘game’.

 In times likes these, that’s absolutely essential.